Organizational Communication (Accelerated)

 Bachelor of Arts in Organizational Communication

 As a BA in Organizational Communication major, you’ll learn to analyze scenarios and develop processes that help people and businesses interact successfully.
 You’ll also examine ways to help organizations carry out changes, such as workforce reductions or alterations to employee benefits and company policies, in a smooth and confident manner.
+Courses in leadership, writing, technology, communication and team development give you the skills and training to become a change agent within an organization.

 Students who think critically, solve problems quickly, listen well and relate easily to others are good candidates for this program.
 Earning elective credit, our students have put these skills to work during internships at sites such as CW Austin and Emmis Austin Radio Station.